mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Multi Layer Transform or Move
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can select multiple layers on the stack by holding down :kbd:`Shift` as in PS, and if you move the layer inside a group you can move or transform the whole group - including doing selection on the group and cut all the sub layers inside on the fly.
+You can select multiple layers on the stack by holding down the :kbd:`Shift` key as in PS, and if you move the layer inside a group you can move or transform the whole group - including doing selection on the group and cut all the sub layers inside on the fly.
 You can not apply filters to group to affect multiple layers.

 Clipping Masks
 ^^^^^^^^^^^^^^